gregtour/blog-posts/article1.md

 more symbols or tokens in our program.
 It itself is a terminal production.

-Non-terminals are symbols that we defined in the grammar itself. <expr>, <term> and <factor> are all non-terminal symbols. <S> is also a non-terminal.
-As we have formed rules with left and right-hand sides, devided by the '::=' operator, we've noticed that symbols are delimited by angle braces.
+Non-terminals are symbols that we defined in the grammar itself. \<expr\>, \<term\> and \<factor\> are all non-terminal symbols. \<S\> is also a non-terminal.
+As we have formed rules with left and right-hand sides, divided by the '**::=**' operator, we've noticed that symbols are delimited by angle braces.
 And we've already accounted for the tokens that we recognize as being terminal symbols.
-So what about the other symbols? <integer> is a built in terminal.
+So what about the other symbols? \<integer\> is a built in terminal.
 It is synonymous with the lexer token produced by integers in the lexing phase.
-Similarly, <epsilon> is a built in terminal.
+Similarly, \<epsilon\> is a built in terminal.
 It is something that we are defining inside of the parser.
 But what does it represent?
-It represents an empty production.
+It is synonymous with an empty production.
 In the case of the second example, it is the production we reach when we run out of parentheses.

 I would really like to go into as much detail on this topic as I can, but my explanation may be lacking.
 I would